 The center also welcome faculty and staff with an interest in cultivating, maintaining or expanding their knowledge of French, German and Italian.
 Students are welcome to work with the relevant faculty member to develop a program of study that would best realize their goals.

 The Foreign Language Center offers FREE individual or group language consultations to all members of the NEC community.

 Some common goals for students of the center include:

 - to get extra help with languages to supplement their in-class curriculum

 - to do advanced work in a language of their choice

 - to have opportunities to practice the languages in conversational settings

 - to have help with practical elements of travel and careers abroad i.e. interviews and cultural expectations

-The Center for Foreign Language Study will operate between the following hours during the Spring 2018 semester:
+The Center for Foreign Language Study will operate between the following hours during the Fall 2018 semester:

 Sessions can also be made by appointment with the relevant language instructor.
 Please contact firstname.lastname@example.org for further details.